openfga/js-sdk/README.md

 const options = {
   conflict: {
     // Control what happens when writing a tuple that already exists
-    onDuplicateWrite: OnDuplicateWrite.Ignore, // or OnDuplicateWrite.Error (the current default behavior)
+    onDuplicateWrites: ClientWriteRequestOnDuplicateWrites.Ignore, // or ClientWriteRequestOnDuplicateWrites.Error (the current default behavior)
     // Control what happens when deleting a tuple that doesn't exist
-    onMissingDelete: OnMissingDelete.Ignore, // or OnMissingDelete.Error (the current default behavior)
+    onMissingDeletes: ClientWriteRequestOnMissingDeletes.Ignore, // or ClientWriteRequestOnMissingDeletes.Error (the current default behavior)
   }
 };